On a hot day, you can sit under a waterfall, swim in a lake, or jump in a creek at one of these refreshing natural swimming areas.

 Not-so-natural swimming areas

-Though the topic of this article is Natural Swimming Areas, I thought it fair to mention that many of our public parks have places to cool down, in the form of pools and water slides.
+Though the topic of this article is natural swimming holes, I thought it fair to mention that there are other places to cool down on a hot day in the form of pools and water slides.